prefabcode/hue-chess/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.O License.